finnhodgkin/learn-phoenix-todo-example/README.md

 ### Hide create todo from un-authenticated users

-Instead of having a whole new page for adding todos, let's just add an input to the bottom of the list.
+Instead of having a whole new page for adding todos, it makes sense to just have an input at the bottom of the list.
 Copy the form from `new.html.eex` to the bottom of `index.html.eex` and delete `new.html.eex`.
-Wrap the form in the same if block we used above:
+Wrap the form in the same if block used above:

 ```elixir
 <%= if @conn.assigns.user do %>